nepflow/integration-widget/README.md

 );
 ```

-You can use `customCards` parameter to show your native integrations and replacing existing Zapier apps:
+You can use `customCards` parameter to show your native integrations or replacing existing Zapier apps:

 ```javascript
 const widget = new NepflowIntegrationWidget(